-Museum of Water is a collection of publicly donated water and accompanying stories.
-Accumulating over two years in different sites worldwide, Museum of Water is an invitation to ponder our precious liquid and how we use it.
+Museum of Water is a collection of publicly donated water that tells stories of the people and places it comes from.
+It is an invitation to ponder this precious liquid and how we use it.

-Help us build a collection of water for future generations to enjoy.
+Help build a collection of water for future generations to enjoy.

 What water will you keep?